NicusorN5/Romania-Cops-N-Robbers/README.md

 If you download this piece of sh!t server, I warn you that it is going to crash every 20 minutes.
 It's here for you just to take a look.

 I want to thank the VC:MP community for properly introducing me to programming 5 years ago.

+Fun fact: people that played this server exposed themselfes to major security risks because passwords weren't hashed XDDD